richafnu/Viva/Viva/glint/setup/employee-raw-data-export.md

 2. Select your survey program and go to the **Completed cycles** tab.
 3. On the row with the appropriate cycle, select the ellipses (three dots) and then **Export Raw Survey Responses.**
 1. In the export panel that appears:
-   1. Choose whether to include Comments, Survey Sent Date, and Use question's description instead of UUID in the Export Options section.
+   1. Select attributes to include in the Export Options section.
+Choose from: Survey Cycle ID, Survey Sent Date, Comments, Comment Topics, Sensitive Comment Flag, and Use question's description instead of UUID.
-   1. Select attributes to include.
-To improve the usability of exports, new attributes are available: Survey Cycle ID, Date Filter, Comments Topics, and Sensitive Comments Flag.
+   1. Select attributes from your organization in the Attributes section.
    2. After making all selections, select **Export.**
 5. Your CSV file downloads to your device.
 Larger files take more time to generate.
 You receive an email when your file is ready to download.